MS Pieter Corneliszoon Hooft: A fire destroys the ship

 At 2:30 AM the rear of the ship also started to burn, and the fight was lost.
 Now the SMN and the fire department wanted to prevent the burning ship from causing damage on shore.
 A scenario that would be very likely once the fire reached the 1,000 tons of fuel stored at the bottom of the ship.
 Moving the ship meant stopping the attempts to extinguish the fire, but it had to be done before the fire reached the (upwind) bow of the ship, otherwise the ship could not lower its anchors on the IJ.
-At 3:45 am five tugboats started to pull the P.C.
+At 3:45 am five tugboats started to pull P.C.
 Hooft backwards, with only three men on board near the anchors.
 At 4:00 am tugboats start to pull the burning ship eastwards to the compass buoys near Schellingwoude, on the north side of the IJ.
 At 4:30 it arrived there, just as the oil bunkers were catching fire.
 Here it was left to burn out On 17 November the fire then increased in intensity again.
 By then, the stern had sunk to the bottom of the IJ, but the bow was still afloat thanks to the bulkheads.
 On 21 November a last fire erupted, and after quenching it, the fire department declared that the fire had ended.
 This proved still too optimistic, because on 22 November a locked in fire of burning oil was found in the bow section.
 After this had been eliminated the fire had lasted for 232 hours, or almost ten days.

 After the fire had been put out the owners and the insurers could rather quickly determine that the ship was a total loss.
 At the time P.C.
 Hooft was insured for 7,500,000 guilders.
 80% at Anglo-Dutch insurers, and 20% at own risk.
 On 25 November the insurers agreed to pay the full amount of 6,000,000 guilders to the SMN, and declared that they did not want to have the wreck.